 Will the Bill Become Law?

 Sadly, the bill probably won’t pass into law.
-Skopos Labs estimates it’s chances of being enacted at just 4%, and previous attempts to pass similar legislation have been unsuccessful.
+Skopos Labs estimates its chances of being enacted at just four percent, and previous attempts to pass similar legislation were unsuccessful.

 It’s not all bad, though.
 This bill shows that lawmakers are serious about making cannabis law a major battleground in the upcoming 2020 elections.
-An October 2018 survey conducted by the Pew Research Center showed that 62% of Americans believe that the use of cannabis should be legalized.
-And that’s major – this figure has doubled since 2000.
-Politicians who want to find themselves on the right side of history – and the ballot box – would do well to take note.
+An October 2018 survey conducted by the Pew Research Center showed that sixty two percent of Americans believe that the consumption of cannabis should be legalized.
+And that’s major — this figure has doubled since 2000.
+Politicians who want to find themselves on the right side of history — and the ballot box — should take note.
 Support the several cannabis-focused bills being put before the House this legislative session.